caraml-dev/merlin/docs/user-guide/standard_transformer_upi.md

 ```

 then you have to declare following configuration in the input configuration of the standard transformer which will extract the data from incoming request.
-The drawback of this approach is that it could be  for a more complex request payload and number of variable
+The drawback of this approach is that it could be complicated for a more complex request payload and for large number of variable/table to be imported.

 ```yaml
   - variables: